NicolBolas/Proposal-Ideas/Towards a Fix For LWG 2089.md

 ## Possible Language Features

 The most important reason to prefer a language feature over a library function is that we are creating a new form of initialization, one which will be used throughout the standard library.
 As such, users will need to be familiar with it.
-By giving it C++ syntax, it is much more discoverable than a utility function buried in the C++ standard library.
+By giving it C++ syntax, it will be much more discoverable than a utility function buried in the C++ standard library.
 As such, users will be better able to make it work for them.

 If we create a good language feature for using this kind of initialization, users will instinctively gravitate to it when writing their own `emplace`-style functions.
-This will promote a consistent feel for this kind of initialization.
+This will promote a consistent initialization syntax in those circumstances.
+The hope is that we can also create an initialization syntax that could be more widely used.

-We shall analyze two syntactic approaches to providing this form of initialization:
+We shall analyze several syntactic approaches to providing this form of initialization:

 ### 1: Constructor Syntax Extension

 As it currently stands, constructor syntax cannot invoke aggregate initialization.
 We could change that.
-If we do, then the [rules proposed here](proposed) naturally fall out.
-Constructor syntax will use the existing rules, and any syntax which would be il-formed when applied to an aggregate will instead invoke aggregate initialization if the type is an aggregate.
+If we do, then the [rules proposed here](#proposed) naturally fall out.
+Constructor syntax will use the existing rules, and any constructor calls that would be ill-formed when applied to an aggregate will instead invoke aggregate initialization if the type is an aggregate.

 One downside here is that [dcl.init.aggr]/3 forbids narrowing conversions.
 So if we invoke aggregate initialization, then we would cause `()` constructor syntax to prevent narrowing conversions.
 This would probably be unexpected from users, but it would likely be acceptable.
+We could also make it so that constructor-style aggregate initialization would permit narrowing conversions.

 Another downside has to do with default member initializers: